BPRC-Bioinfo/LRS-Assembler/annotation/README.md

 ### Library

 Specify the path of the reference library in the configuration file.
+You can specify cDNA and/or gDNA libraries.
+Only list the library that you have.
 Duplicate records in the library will be removed.

 ## Prepare Input Files